 Benton County Fire District 4 is governed by a three-member Board of Fire Commissioners elected by the community.
+Our fire commissioners are elected by the community, and all board meetings are open to the public.
 Board of Fire Commissioner meetings are held the 1st and 3rd Thursdays of the month at 6:00 p.m.

 In the interest of public health and safety, Board of Fire Commissioner meetings will be conducted via conference call.
 Community members can access the meetings by joining zoom calls, information follows:

 BOARD OF FIRE COMMISSIONERS

 Fire Commissioner Position #1 Michael Van Beek Commissioner Van Beek is a Battalion Chief of EMS and Fire Prevention with Richland Fire and Emergency Services.
 He holds a bachelor’s degree from Eastern Oregon University in fire service administration.
 He lives in the service area of BCFD4 with his wife, Tamara and their two children.
 In his spare time he enjoys spending time with his family and friends.
 This includes watching his kids play sports, camping, and watching the Seahawks.
 He also enjoys woodworking and is currently restoring a 1984 Chevy pickup. firstname.lastname@example.org